NoahLeu/mlops-presentation/README.md

 - `REPO_TOKEN`: Token for GitHub Actions to push changes to the repository.

 After adding the secrets, you can create a new branch, make some changes, and open a PR to see the CI in action.

+To showcase the PR review process an example PR has been created [here](https://github.com/NoahLeu/mlops-presentation/pull/38)

 # Contributors